The Ultimate Guide to Living in Spring Branch, Texas

 What to Know About the Market

-Properties in Spring Branch range from smaller homes on creek lots to larger custom builds on acreage tracts.
+Properties in Spring Branch range from Golf Course frontage at River Crossing to secluded neighborhoods with private river access.
 Water wells and septic systems are common outside of subdivisions.
-Acreage properties often carry ag exemptions that significantly reduce property tax burden.
-The market moves more deliberately than New Braunfels, which can work in a buyer's favor.
+The market moves more deliberately than other parts of the Hill Country, which can work in a buyer's favor.

 Thinking About Spring Branch?